Department of Pharmaceutical Sciences Graduate Student Handbook

 PhD Program Requirements

-During their first year, all students will also complete three lab rotations before placement in the research lab where they will complete their PhD research.
+During their first year, all students will also complete three lab rotations before placement in the research lab where they will complete their Ph.D. research.
 The lab rotations are intended to further the breadth of experience as well as to help them identify the area of research that they would like to commit to for their dissertation research.
 Upon admission, students are encouraged to identify faculty members and their research that is of interest to them for potential lab rotations.
-Students are encouraged to take an active role in learning techniques pertinent to each lab to gain familiarity and facilitate their own original research subsequently.
+Students are encouraged to take an active role in learning techniques pertinent to each lab to gain familiarity and facilitate their original research.

 Coursework

-The PhD degree requires successful completion of 64 credit hours of graduate coursework, inclusive of dissertation research credit and aforementioned classes, to be fulfilled as follows:
+The Ph.D. degree requires successful completion of 64 credit hours of graduate coursework, inclusive of dissertation research credit and aforementioned classes, to be fulfilled as follows:

 Course Credits Course Credits

-PHSC 601: Pharmaceutical Sciences I 4 PHSC 602: Pharmaceutical Sciences II 4
+PHSC 601: Pharmaceutical Sciences I 5 PHSC 602: Pharmaceutical Sciences II 4

-PHSC 610: Cellular and Molecular Basis of Human Diseases 4 PHSC 611: Biostatistics 3
+PHSC 610: Cellular and Molecular Basis of Human Diseases 3 PHSC 611: Biostatistics 3

 1